 3. The Financial Success

 The success of any model depends on its cost-effectiveness or the revenue it generates.
 The rule is applicable to value-based care models as well.
 The care providers should have an insight into the general well being and the health status of the patient population they have undertaken.
 The care providers can be penalized otherwise.
 For example, they are at risk if a patient is readmitted to the hospital within 30 days of discharge.
 This will affect the overall costs negatively.
 For value-based care to have a real impact, the care providers must take corrective and precautionary measures to deal with the social determinants of health.

-Incorporating the social determinants of health into the healthcare framework can leverage the complete picture to a much higher level.
+Incorporating the social determinants of health and wellbeing into the healthcare framework can leverage the complete picture to a much higher level.
 Figuring out the major causes behind a population’s illness can lead to more effective solutions in restoring their health.
 Social determinants make it easier to recognize the value of socio-economic conditions and states that they are essential in staying healthy.